 Where research utilises non-human materials, we are able to provide the most up to date knowledge and advice specific to the type of, and source of the material you wish to obtain and actively work with researchers, their collaborators and national authorities both in countries overseas as well as within the UK to enable access to and use of these research materials.

-Members of the team act as the Executive Secretariat for the Institute’s Animal Welfare and Ethical Review Body (AWERB) and the Sanger Institute Connecting Science Research Ethics Committee (SICS-REC).
+Members of the team act as the Executive Secretariat for the Sanger Institute and Connecting Science Research Ethics Committee (SICS-REC).

 The team manages a system to enable the efficient in-house approval of studies using human materials – the Sanger Institute Human Materials Form electronic system (HuMFre).
 The team also enables the permanent recording of all ‘genetic resource’ use site-wide in order to facilitate internal or external audit events.

 The Research Governance team is responsible for drafting and implementing relevant Institute research policies.
-Each policy covers a particular topic and outlines the Institute’s position and the requirements researchers must fulfil during the lifecycle of their research projects.
+Each policy covers a particular topic and outlines the Institute’s position and the requirements researchers must fulfill during the life-cycle of their research projects.

 If you have any queries regarding regulatory compliance or any other aspects of research governance, please contact us by email at firstname.lastname@example.org